MoSam007/yolo/README.md

 ## Debugging Measures

-If the applications fail to run successfully, we would review Docker logs for any error messages and examine the Dockerfiles and Docker Compose file for misconfigurations.
+If the applications fail to run successfully, we would review Docker logs using the commands `docker logs <container/image ID>`for any error messages and examine the Dockerfiles and Docker Compose file for misconfigurations.
 Additionally, we would check for any issues related to dependencies, environment variables, or networking configurations.

 ## Docker Image Tag Naming Standards